8 Questions to Kick Off Designing Your Dry Bulk Material Handling System

-You simply don’t know what you don’t know.
-And, when it comes to designing a dry bulk material handling system, there is a lot to consider in order to achieve the desired end result.
-After all, there are plant efficiencies, labor usage, production goals, company reputation and profit on the line.
+You don’t know what you don’t understand.
+And when it comes to designing a dry bulk material handling system, there is a lot to consider to achieve the desired result.
+After all, plant efficiencies, labor usage, production goals, company reputation and profit are on the line.

-Over the decades, the Magnum Systems team has designed, engineered, project-managed, and serviced and supported bulk material handling systems from the ground up, as well as identified new ways to solve challenges through equipment integration and automation.
-We deal with bulk material handling across key industries.
-When we kick off a project, we apply what we learn about your unique operations to solve for the issues you know.
+Over the decades, the Magnum Systems team has designed, engineered, project-managed, serviced and supported bulk material handling systems from the ground up and identified new ways to solve challenges through equipment integration and automation.
+We deal with bulk material handling across critical industries.
+When we kick off a project, we apply what we learn about your unique operations to solve the issues you know.
 Perhaps most importantly, we use our gained collective knowledge to avoid the ones you might not see coming down the line.

 If you’re about to design your new dry bulk material handling system, answering the following eight questions will get your project off to the best start (and finish) possible.

 This is the first and easiest question.
-Whether you’re conveying fertilizer, flour, sugar, limestone, pellet fuels or bowling balls, your product’s characteristics dictates every other decision down the line.
+Whether you’re conveying fertilizer, flour, sugar, limestone, pellet fuels or bowling balls, your product’s characteristics dictate every other decision down the line.

 1. Where is your product coming from and where do you want it to go?

-Unloading from rail or truck?
+Are you unloading from rail or truck?
 Silo storage or straight to bins and hoppers?
 Will products be mixed along the line?
-It’s key to engineer and integrate time, money and labor-saving components from the start.
-Then at the end of the line, integrating packaging and palletizing solutions for your dry bulk materials ensures production efficiency and profitability for your entire process.
+It’s critical to engineer and integrate time, money and labor-saving components from the start.
+Then, at the end of the line, integrating packaging and palletizing solutions for your dry bulk materials ensures production efficiency and profitability for your entire process.

 1. What is the material of construction?

 Carbon steel?
 Painted or not?
 Stainless steel?
-Material of construction has a big impact on system pricing.
-Depending on your answer to question one (your product), you may or may not have a choice in the matter.
+The construction material has a significant impact on system pricing.
+Depending on your answer to question one (your product), you may or may not have a choice.
 For example, food and pharma industry products are conveyed on stainless steel, as are caustic products.
-Stainless steel doesn’t rust and is cleaner, but also is costlier.
+Stainless steel doesn’t rust and is cleaner but also costlier.

-Depending on the options you want, requirements and product conveyed, material of construction is worth having a conversation about, especially if your product allows a choice.
+Depending on the options you want, requirements, and product conveyed, the construction material is worth discussing, especially if your product allows a choice.

 1. What are the building or facility access points?

-If it’s happened to you once, it usually never happens to you again.
+If it’s happened to you once, it usually never happens again.
 You purchase furniture or appliances for your home and realize upon delivery there is no entry space wide enough to get them through.
-Same applies to designing a dry bulk material handling system.
+The same applies to designing a dry bulk material handling system.
 A six-foot diameter hopper cannot be part of the system if only a three-foot access door is available.
 Design changes and manufacturing re-sized equipment or components are serious and expensive setbacks at this stage.

 1. What is your timeline?